karolsudol/birdie/README.md

      - operatorWalletAddress: `0x702D8Ef9255505378922F4A0206542a7DcF6947B`

-## TravelPlan constructor params:
+## TravelSaver constructor params:

-- `address _IERC20` USDC netwrok specific address.
+- `address _IERC20` USD ERC20 network specific address.
 - `address _operatorWallet` wallet address where all funds will be transfered when saving plan is sucessful.

-## PaymentPlan constructor params:

-- `address _IERC20` USDC netwrok specific address.
-- `address payable _travelPlanContract` TravelPlan address as this contract needs call `contribute` func to send USDC to existing plan on TravelPlan.

 ## Re-Deploying to a networks, tests and scripts: